mattmason/cpp-stateless/README.md

 read-only](http://www.cmake.org/Bug/view.php?id=13774#c31828) so you have to manually update the toolset in each project file to "Microsoft Visual C++ Compiler Nov 2012 CTP (v120_CTP_Nov2012)".

-The bug tracker example does not compile under Visual Studio 2012.

 Build and Install
 -----------------
 The library itself consists purely of header files.
 The examples and tests are built but this can be skipped if desired.